On This Page

 Accuplacer and Accuplacer ESL

-The Accuplacer is a standardized assessment of Reading Comprehension, Sentence Skills, and Mathematics skills.
-The test results are used to determine appropriate course placement and improve students’ success in college.
+Accuplacer is a standardized assessment test that determines your knowledge in Reading Comprehension, Sentence Skills, and Mathematics.
+The test results are used to place you into appropriate courses and improve your success at Century College.

 Non-native English speakers

 Students who are non-native English speakers will begin with the Accuplacer ESL test.
 The results will help determine if the student needs English language courses in order to be successful in college.
 It includes sections on Reading Skills, Language Usage, Sentence Meaning, and Listening.
 Students will also complete a writing sample and verbal interview with an Academic Advisor.
 If the student tests out of the English language coursework, then they will move on to the Accuplacer test.